 The quantification of migration flows is fundamental for the analysis of contemporary migration patterns, particularly the impacts of different factors and policies in countries of origin and destination.
 Inflow statistics compiled by OECD are available by category of entry, such as whether people moved for reasons of work (including seasonal workers), family reunification, humanitarian protection or others.
 Numbers of people moving within areas of free circulation such as the European Union or the Southern Common Market (Mercosur) are also indicated separately in the OECD’s International Migration Database.

-However, the availability of international migration flows data is limited:
+However, the availability of international migration flows data are limited:

 - Flow data are only compiled for 45 countries worldwide (UN DESA, 2015) or estimated by region.

 - Those countries that do report flows often use different concepts, definitions and data collection methodologies which can make the comparison of flows across countries difficult.

 - Flow monitoring tracks movement of people in and out of a country, but is limited in recording international migration, distinguishing one-way and circular migration, and using a systematic sampling frame.

 - There are challenges associated with the use of administrative sources to derive statistics on international migration flows: such sources usually record events (e.g. issuance/renewal/withdrawal of a residence permit) and may not necessarily reflect actual migration movements (e.g. a residence permit is not renewed but the person stays in the country, or the permit is renewed but the person leaves the country).

 |United Nations Department for Economic and Social Affairs Statistical Division (UN SD)|